TimeWarpEngineering/tazor/kanban/in-progress/001-change-razor-extension-to-tazor.md

-# Change File Extension from .tazor to .tazor
+# Change File Extension from .razor to .tazor

-**Status**: In Progress
+**Status**: Ready for Review
 **Priority**: High
 **Type**: Breaking Change
 **Effort**: Medium

 ## Objective

-Replace the `.tazor` file extension with `.tazor` throughout the compiler, tooling, and build system.
+Replace the `.razor` file extension with `.tazor` throughout the compiler, tooling, and build system.
 This is the first step toward creating an independent Tazor compiler fork that will eventually:
 - Move out of Microsoft.NET.Sdk.Razor dependency
 - Support TUI (Terminal UI) instead of Blazor components
 - Target .NET 10+ only